 7 - Space Forward to Tape Mark.
-This moves a magnetic tape forward until a tape mark is encountered.
-Not applicable for labeled magnetic tapes.
+This moves a magnetic tape forward until a tape mark is enountered.
 If used on labeled magnetic tapes, the tape is positioned to the beginning of user trailer labels, if any.

 8 - Space Backward to Tape Mark.
-This moves a magnetic tape back ward until a tape mark is encountered.
-Not applicable for labeled tapes.
+On unlabeled tapes, this moves a magnetic tape backward until a tape mark is encountered.
 If used on labeled tapes, the tape is positioned to the beginning of user header labels, if any.